NicklasVraa/LiX/readme.md

     % Your code.
 }{caption}
 ```
+Caption is optional.
 For no highlighting, set the language to `text`.
+Indent the code four spaces for best readability in the source file.
+These will be removed in the resulting pdf.

 ### Configs <a name="configs"></a>